StaggedDevFox/StaggedOAuth/README.md

 "# OAuth2 implementation for Stagged"

+#Stagged - Dating Website which find matches near you